Hook (film): Filming

 By 1989, Ian Rathbone changed the title to Hook, and took it from Paramount to TriStar Pictures, headed by Mike Medavoy, who was Spielberg's first talent agent.
 Robin Williams signed on, but he and Hoffman had creative differences with Castle.
-Medavoy saw the film as a vehicle for Spielberg and Castle was dismissed, but paid a $500,000 settlement.
+Medavoy saw the film as a vehicle for Spielberg and Castle was dismissed, but he was paid a $500,000 settlement.
 Dodi Fayed, who owned certain rights to make a Peter Pan film, sold his interest to TriStar in exchange for an executive producer credit.
-Spielberg briefly worked together with Hart to rewrite the script before hiring Malia Scotch Marmo to rewrite Captain Hook's dialog and Carrie Fisher for Tinker Bell's.
+Spielberg briefly worked with Hart to rewrite the script before hiring Malia Scotch Marmo to rewrite Captain Hook's dialog, and Carrie Fisher for Tinker Bell's.
 The Writers Guild of America gave Hart and Marmo screenplay credit, while Hart and Castle were credited with the story.
 Fisher went uncredited.

-Filming began on February 19, 1991, occupying nine sound stages at Sony Pictures Studios in Culver City, California.
+Filming began February 19, 1991, occupying nine sound stages at Sony Pictures Studios in Culver City, California.
 Stage 30 housed the Neverland Lost Boys playground, while Stage 10 supplied Captain Hook's ship cabin.
-Hidden hydraulics were installed to rock the set-piece to simulate a swaying ship, but the filmmakers found the movement distracted the dialogue, so the idea was dropped.
+Hidden hydraulics were installed to rock the set-piece to simulate a swaying ship, but the filmmakers found the movement distracted from the dialogue, so the idea was dropped.

 Stage 27 housed the full-sized Jolly Roger and the surrounding Pirate Wharf.
 Industrial Light & Magic provided the visual effects sequences.
 This marked the beginning of Tony Swatton's career, as he was asked to make weaponry for the film.

 It was financed by Amblin Entertainment and TriStar Pictures, with TriStar distributing it.
-Spielberg brought on John Napier as a "visual consultant", having been impressed with his work on Cats.
+Spielberg hired John Napier as a "visual consultant", having been impressed with his work on Cats.
 The original production budget was set at $48 million, but ended up between $60–80 million.
 The primary reason for the increased budget was the shooting schedule, which ran 40 days over its original 76-day schedule.
 Spielberg explained, "It was all my fault.
 I began to work at a slower pace than I usually do."

-Spielberg's on-set relationship with Julia Roberts was troubled, and he later admitted in an interview with 60 Minutes, "It was an unfortunate time for us to work together."
-In a 1999 Vanity Fair interview, Roberts said that Spielberg's comments "really hurt my feelings."
+Spielberg's on-set relationship with Julia Roberts was troubled, and he admitted in a 1992 interview with 60 Minutes, "It was an unfortunate time for us to work together."
+In a 1999 Vanity Fair interview, Roberts said that Spielberg's comments "really hurt my feelings".
 She "couldn't believe this person that I knew and trusted was actually hesitating to come to my defense... it was the first time that I felt I had a turncoat in my midst."